KOSkaret/python_challenge/daily_log.md

 ### Day twentyfive

 - Worked partly through chapter 19.
 Have come to the part where an user will edit an entry.

+### Day twentysix and twentyseven.

+- Made an project for blog, where I made it possible to create new blog entries/post and edit said post.
+- Will start with users tomorrow.

+### Day twentyeight

+- Continued in PCC, made login, logout and registration pages.
+Will tomorrow continue with task 19-2.

+### Day twentyninge

+- Completed task 19-2.